luapower/nw/nw.md

 #### `win:show()`

-Show the window in its previous state (which can include any combination of minimized, maximized, and fullscreen states).
+Show the window in its previous state (which can include any combination of minimized, maximized, and fullscreen state flags).

-When a hidden window is shown it is also activated, except if it was previously minimized, in which case it is shown in minimized state without activating.
+When a hidden window is shown it is also activated, except if it was previously minimized, in which case it is shown in minimized state without being activated.

-Calling show() on a visible (that includes minimized) window does nothing.
+Calling show() on a visible (which includes minimized) window does nothing.

 #### `win:hide()`